gamesbook/pyprototypr/docs/additional_concepts.rst

 ============
 `↑ <table-of-contents_>`_

-Because **pyprototypr** is able to use any of Python's built-in functionality, your script can make use of tools such as the ability to perform calculations.
+Because **protograf** is able to use any of Python's built-in functionality, your script can make use of tools such as the ability to perform calculations.

 Basic arithmetic includes *addition* (``1+1``), *subtraction* (``1-1``),